-How Is Climate Change Affecting Global and National Security?An Altamar podcast interview with Director of the Center for Climate and Security
+How Is Climate Change Affecting Global and National Security?An Altamar podcast interview with

 The global climate emergency poses risks beyond environmental natural disasters to areas seemingly unrelated to climate.
 Risks to national security accompany climate change, and countries around the world need a navigation plan.

 Heat waves, storms, droughts and mass wildfires have dominated global headlines.
 But beyond loss of life and material damage, climate change is creating resource scarcities, displacing populations and creating new international tensions.

 John Conger, director of the Center for Climate and Security, joins the Altamar podcast team of Peter Schechter and Muni Jensen to explain how climate change weighs on global issues and security.
 Conger is an expert on the military implications of climate change and a senior U.S. adviser to the International Military Council on Climate and Security.
 Previously, he worked in the U.S. Department of Defense on energy, installations and environmental policy; he served for 12 years on legislative staff in Congress; and he was an aerospace engineer and defense analyst supporting the Office of the Secretary of Defense.

 As Conger stated right off the bat, “It’s fair to say that climate change is all sorts of a policy question.
 It affects economics, it affects health, but it also affects national security.”
 The national security consequences of climate change can be separated into distinct buckets.
 On one hand, there is the ability of the military to carry out its missions today and in the future: “You start looking at more extreme weather, more disasters, and you have to anticipate an uptick in the requirements for humanitarian assistance and disaster response.”
 On the other hand, there’s the shift in geopolitical stability dynamics: “You’re looking at food insecurity, water scarcity, economic displacement … migration factors,” Conger explained.